danielvu04/vu-dev-website/public/README.md

 - **index.html**: The HTML template for the React application.
 - **favicon.ico**: The website's favicon.
 - **manifest.json**: Configures Progressive Web App (PWA) settings.
-- **logo.svg, logo192.png, logo512.png**: Logos used for branding and PWA compatibility.
 - **robots.txt**: Instructs search engine crawlers on how to index the site.

 ## Best Practices